Why I Dropped out of School Three Times

 I was no forced to settle in Toledo with no housing and no job for my family.
 Fortunately, Jeff introduced me to a lady from the ACLU who helped me find emergency housing after my wife and I spent our first night in Toledo in both the hospital waiting room and my car.
 She introduced us to a single lady who allowed my wife and me to stay in her home until I could find housing.
 The lady also introduced me to Jose in the Toledo Public Schools who was the head of the Bilingual Program.
 Jose hired me as an English tutor for foreign-born children attending Toledo schools.
 At the same time, I also found the second floor of an old house to rent in the neighborhood where Jose's school office was located.

 To supplement my low pay as an English tutor, I took a part-time job as a security guard.
 The security guard work continued until the middle of November 1979.
 By that time, I had given serious thought about better long-term employment in the United States.
-I came to the conclusion that I could try to secure employment using my Chinese language training with the U.S. federal government or go back to school and get teaching certification as a high school chemistry teacher.
+I concluded that I could try to secure employment using my Chinese language training with the U.S. federal government or go back to school and get teaching certification as a high school chemistry teacher.

 At the beginning of December, I filed employment applications with the Defense Department, State Department, and the Voice of America.
 The applications with State and the Voice of America were easy to fill out, however, both called for an entrance exam.
 The Department of Defense application requested a lot of information about my foreign-born wife, Mona.
 That is because I was applying for a job that needed a security clearance.